Situation in Fresno County

 Advanced Stage 2 Guidelines for Fresno County

-Retail stores are permitted to open for curbside and is now expanded to include in-store shopping and should follow California Department of Public Health and Centers for Disease Control and Prevention guidelines.
-Indoor Malls and Swap Meets are not yet permitted to open.
+Retail stores and Shopping Malls are permitted to open for curbside and is now expanded to include in-store shopping and should follow California Department of Public Health and Centers for Disease Control and Prevention guidelines.